LIVE

 TL;DR: Arkansas is one of the most gun-friendly states in the country.
 Constitutional carry, no magazine limits, no AWB, no red flag law, Stand Your Ground, strong preemption.
 If you’re a lawful gun owner, this is a good place to be.

-For practical everyday purposes, Arkansas treats gun ownership the way most of us think it should be treated: as a right exercised by responsible adults.
+For practical everyday purposes, Arkansas gun laws treat gun ownership the way most of us think it should be treated: as a right exercised by responsible adults.
 You don’t need permission to carry.
 You don’t need to jump through hoops to buy.
 You don’t need to worry about whether a city ordinance contradicts state law.
 And if you have to defend yourself, the statute is on your side.

 The one friction point is the prohibited-places list, which is more restrictive than you might guess from the overall permissive framework.
 Schools, courthouses, and liquor-licensed bars are the main ones.
 If you’re going to carry regularly in Arkansas, learn Ark.
 Code § 5-73-306 by heart.
 Getting a CHCL or Enhanced CHCL is also worth the time investment if you travel or want any-state reciprocity.